Why Do We Use a Groundhog to Forecast the Weather?

 Phil isn't the only one in the business of long-range forecasting.
 The Old Farmer's Almanac, a yearly digest of upcoming weather patterns for large geographical areas, is prepared up to 18 months in advance: Its editors claim an 80 percent accuracy rate, though some meteorologists dispute the viability of assessing weather more than two weeks out.

 In 2017, Phil "predicted" six more weeks of winter; it turned out to be the second-warmest February on record.
-And last year, Phil again saw his shadow, but the month resulted in multiple new record high temperatures, including 80 degree days in typical winterscapes like Massachusetts and Washington, D.C., and several Midwestern and southern towns had record rainfall.
+In 2018, Phil again saw his shadow, but the month resulted in multiple new record high temperatures, including 80 degree days in typical winterscapes like Massachusetts and Washington, D.C., and several Midwestern and southern towns had record rainfall.

 Have you got a Big Question you'd like us to answer?
 If so, send it to email@example.com.